chochain/nanoFORTH/README.md

 * provide EEPROM persisted storage for new words which can be automatically reloaded on next start-up
 * optionally show byte-code stream while assembled to help beginers understand FORTH internal
 * optionally show execution tracing to help debugging, also provision for single-stepping
+* optionally implemented as an Arduino library that developers can include easily